Testicular cancer tests

 If you have abnormal levels of any of these markers in your blood, then you could have testicular cancer.
 But you could have a cancer without raised markers.
 Not all testicular cancers make these chemicals.

-Raised markers are more common in pure teratomas and mixed tumours than in pure seminomas.
+Raised markers are more common in some types of non seminomas than in pure seminomas.
 Your doctor may use the level of the markers to decide which treatment you should have.
 If your markers are at high levels, you may need more treatment.

 Your doctor will test the level of the marker in your blood throughout your treatment and your follow up.
 This is because the marker will go down as your treatment works.
 Or it could rise again if your cancer comes back after you have finished treatment.
 Your doctor will test your blood for markers as part of your follow up, even if you have not had raised markers in the past.